camdenboren/chat-script/README.md

 - Citations
 - Moderation

-This is accomplished by implementing RAG on local LLMs via:
+This is accomplished by implementing RAG-Fusion on local LLMs via:
 - Ollama
 - Langchain
 - ChromaDB